|

 The Netzarim response:

-The above comments by Rabbi Tovia Singer of Outreach Judaism shows just how far traditional Jews will go to deny Yeshua!
-Notice first of all that, in order to keep the world's Savior a "Christian myth", Singer refuses to use His given, Hebrew Name which means YHWH is Salvation....
+The above comments by Rabbi Tovia Singer of Outreach Judaism shows just how far "counter-missionary" Jews will go to deny Yeshua!
+Notice first of all that, in order to keep YHWH's MESSIAH a "Christian myth," Singer refuses to use his given, Hebrew Name which means "YHWH is Salvation"....

 Deuteronomy 18:18-19: I will raise up a prophet from among their countrymen, like you (Moses), and I will put My words in his mouth, and he shall speak all that I command him.
 And it shall come about that whoever will not listen to My words which he shall speak in My name, I Myself will require it of him.

-YHWH sent us a DIVINE Sacrifice in the form of Yeshua, the Torah observant Messiah in a human "shell", who was an aspect of YHWH sent to Earth in a form with which we could identify - as opposed to talking through a burning bush (Exodus 3:1-5), appearing to Abraham in human form/"three men" at the Oaks of Mamre (Genesis 18:1-2;17; Isaiah 48:12,16) or speaking through a donkey (Numbers 22 and 23).
-Yeshua was to teach us about YHWH, to show us how we were to worship YHWH, and how to live together according to His desires; and then to offer Himself - the Divine Entity who raised the dead, walked on water and turned water into wine - as the Final Sin Sacrifice.
+YHWH sent us a DIVINE Offering in the form of Yeshua, the Torah observant Messiah in a human "shell", who was an aspect of YHWH sent to Earth in a form with which we could identify - as opposed to talking through a burning bush (Exodus 3:1-5), appearing to Abraham in human form/"three men" at the Oaks of Mamre (Genesis 18:1-2;17; Isaiah 48:12,16) or speaking through a donkey (Numbers 22 and 23).
+Yeshua was to teach us about YHWH, to show us how we were to worship YHWH, and how to live together according to His desires; and then to offer himself - the Divine Entity who raised the dead, walked on water and turned water into wine - as the Final Sin Offering.

 Zechariah 12: 10 "And I (YHWH) will pour out on the house of David and on the inhabitants of Jerusalem, the spirit of grace and of supplication, so that they will look on Me whom they have pierced; and they will mourn for Him, as one mourns for an only son, and they will weep bitterly over Him, like the bitter weeping over a firstborn."

-Michael L. Brown's series "Answering Jewish Objections to Jesus" says, in part:
+Dr. Michael L. Brown's series "Answering Jewish Objections to Jesus" says, in part:

 All of us know that God is not interested in human sacrifice.
 But are you aware that the Hebrew Scriptures, the Talmud, as well as the New Testament clearly teach that the death of the righteous has atoning power?
 When the Messiah, the totally righteous one, laid down His life, it was the ultimate act of atonement in human history.